In laser cladding, two types of lasers are commonly used: CO2 lasers and solid-state lasers.

 According to literature, CO2 lasers are typically used for laser cladding of aluminum alloys, but the aluminum alloy matrix can easily become deformed or even collapse under CO2 laser irradiation.
 Solid-state lasers, especially disc lasers, have a shorter output wavelength of 1.06 μm compared to the CO2 laser wavelength, making them a more suitable choice for laser cladding of metals.

-Laser cladding can be divided into two categories according to the different powder feeding process:
+Laser cladding can be divided into two categories based on the method of powder feeding: